curator-wik/composer-signature-verified-generator/README.md

 # Code signing plugin for [signature-verified-autoloader](https://github.com/curator-wik/composer-signature-verified-autoloader)

-Include this package as a dev dependency in order to create hash and/or signature files to your project to be trusted by the [signature-verified-autoloader](https://github.com/curator-wik/composer-signature-verified-autoloader).
+Include this Composer plugin as a dev dependency in order to add hash and/or signature files to your project so it can be trusted by the [signature-verified-autoloader](https://github.com/curator-wik/composer-signature-verified-autoloader).

-It locates code that is includeable through the autoload rules in your `composer.json` and adds hash or signature files for them. ***PSR-0 is yet to be implemented*** and will throw an exception instead for now if your project uses it.
+The plugin provides a command to compute hash files and a command to compute signature files for each php file in your project that could be autoloaded. ***PSR-0 is yet to be implemented*** and will throw an exception instead for now if your project uses it.

 ## Usage: Developers